GeorgePap-719/DIFramework/README.md

 At initialization, we scan the provided path for annotations.
 This is done mainly to be able to scan for available implementations for a given interface in `listOf` API.

-Even if we consider solutions without annotations, there is not a (know) way around, scanning everything each time.
+Even if we consider solutions without annotations, there is not a (know) way around scanning everything each time.

 ### Annotation or not